Observational Measures of Halo Properties Beyond Mass: Discussion

 Hydrodynamical simulations have uniformly found relatively little correlation between halo spin and galaxy size \citep[e.g.,][]{Desmond17,Jiang19}.
 We find that the alternate concentration-based model in \cite{Jiang19} results in clustering differences between large and small galaxies that are much more pronounced than allowed by observations.
 This suggests that the \cite{Jiang19} model is incomplete.
 We have briefly tested whether accounting for observational uncertainties in measuring galaxy sizes could improve the model's performance; however, no amount of scatter added to the model gave a match to clustering on both one-halo and two-halo scales.
 We also test the null hypothesis in \cite{Desmond17} of no correlation between galaxy size and halo properties, finding that it predicts clustering differences much smaller than observed (Appendix \ref{a:discs}).

 We have presented a simple empirical model that correlates galaxy size with halo growth at fixed stellar mass.
 This model is inspired by the correlations between galaxy size and galaxy growth suggested in \cite{ElBadry15}, as well as correlations between galaxy growth and halo growth \citep{Moster17,BWHC19}.
-Although the physical picture in \cite{ElBadry15} is qualitatively consistent with the observations, we caution that (as with any empirical model) consistency does not automatically imply correctness.
+It would also be consistent with the observational need for an anti-correlation between halo concentration and galaxy size \citep{Desmond17b,Desmond19}, as halo growth rates and concentrations are strongly anti-correlated.
+Although the physical picture in \cite{ElBadry15} is qualitatively consistent with the observational measurements herein, we caution that (as with any empirical model) consistency does not automatically imply correctness.
 In future work (H.\ Bowden et al., in preparation), we will provide a more advanced, self-consistent empirical model for galaxy sizes that will be integrated into the \textsc{Emerge} and \textsc{UniverseMachine} galaxy formation frameworks.

-Finally, we note that we have not considered orphan galaxies (i.e., galaxies whose host haloes are no longer tracked by simulations; see, e.g., \citealt{MillOrphan,Moster17,BWHC19}) in this paper.
+Finally, we note that we have not considered orphan galaxies (i.e., galaxies whose host haloes are no longer tracked by simulations; see, e.g., \citealt{MillOrphan,Moster17,Hearin19,BWHC19}) in the main body of this paper.
 At present, there is no way to estimate how most halo properties should evolve for orphan galaxies--meaning that none of the existing spin-based or concentration-based models would have given clear predictions for orphan galaxies' sizes.
-It is again beyond the scope of this paper to create models for orphan haloes' properties, which we hope will be investigated in future work.
+It is again beyond the scope of this paper to create models for orphan haloes' properties, which we hope will be investigated comprehensively in future work.
+Nonetheless, we find that orphan models do not necessarily result in a large impact on the clustering ratios considered here, as shown in Appendix \ref{a:orphans}.